STAFF

 Drama

 While getting my BFA in Acting, I worked on as many shows and films as I could.
-Through these experiences (as well as my formal classwork) I learned how acting can help you to be a better human: how to empathize, be vulnerable, and really truly listen with all the 5 senses AND the heart.
+Through these experiences (as well as my formal classwork) I learned how acting can help you to be a better human: how to empathize, be vulnerable, and truly listen with all the 5 senses AND the heart.
 It was those lessons that made me realize that acting training is not just about winning awards or even just about having an income: there are SO many life lessons and skills that come along for the ride.
 Skills like learning how to act confident and poised even if you’re quaking in your boots.
 Learning how to relax your walls to truly connect with others, how to listen, and how to be alive in the present moment.
 Skills that help anyone and everyone do anything and everything that a human does, regardless of whether they step on a stage or not.